⭐ ์ถ์ฒ๊ธ (Editor’s Picks)

 ๐ Final Thoughts

-From the gentle sweetness of Sikhye to the nutty crunch of Gangjeong, these traditional Korean snacks aren’t just food — they are edible history and culture.
+From the gentle sweetness of Sikhye to the nutty crunch of Gangjeong — Korean traditional snacks are edible history and culture.
+Whether you’re visiting Korea or exploring K-Food from abroad, these treats are a must-try.

 *Some links in this post are affiliate links.
 We may earn a small commission on purchase, at no additional cost to you.*